PaponAhasan/Data-Structures-and-Algorithms/Backtracking/N Queens Problem.md

 ![image](https://user-images.githubusercontent.com/59710234/174482923-0efab63b-3499-4cf5-9e5c-b0ddf8f5c305.png)

 ```
- we will start by placing the first queen.
+We will start by placing the first queen.
 Now, the second step is to place the second queen in a safe position. you can see that
 there is no safe place where we can put the third queen.
-So, we will just change the position of the previous queen.
-So we backtrack.
+So, we will just change the position of the previous queen.So we backtrack.
 ```

 ![image](https://user-images.githubusercontent.com/59710234/174482933-5ce7a01c-84f6-4976-b329-ffa34a0116f5.png)